becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 ```

-Now hit `save` at the the top of the page and wait a bit until the function is saved.
-When this is done hit the `Test` button again.
-Now you should hear a sound coming from your device.
+Now hit `save` at the top of the page and wait a bit until the function is saved.
+When this is done hit the `Test` button again, after that you should hear a sound coming from your device.

 So this is how you create a very basic lambda, now you can change things around, even make a API using AWS Api Gateway and play notes using a simple api gateway endpoint (url).

 ### Step 9 - AWS Snadow

-So let's go, back to our ``favorite code editor`` and change our code a bit so that our device gets it's own shadow.
+So let's go, back to our ``favorite code editor`` and change our code a bit so that our device gets its own shadow.

 Again Mongoose Os, supports AWS IoT Shadows out of the box and adding one is as easy as following these 3 steps: